Combining Multi-Fidelity Modelling and Asynchronous Batch Bayesian Optimization: Asynchronous Multi-fidelity Batch Optimization

 \subsection{A general algorithm for any acquisition function}

 A general algorithm can be constructed from all the tools mentioned above.
-For this we require: (a) A Multi-task Gaussian Processes model, because we will require information transfer between the fidelities, (b) A method that allows for asynchronous batching, and (c) A way of choosing which fidelity to query.
+For this we require: (a) A Multi-task Gaussian Processes model, because we will require information transfer between the fidelities, (b) A method that allows for asynchronous batching, (c) A way of choosing which fidelity to query, and (d) An acquisition function.
 We propose iteratively choosing the points, we first optimize a batch-modified acquisition function \textit{on the target fidelity}:

 Where $\mathcal{Q}_t$ is the batch of points being evaluated at time $t$, and $\Tilde{\alpha}$ is a acquisition function modified to consider that we are currently evaluating $\mathcal{Q}_t$ by either local penalizing or fantasizing.
 Once we have chosen the point, we can choose the fidelity.
 We consider two alternatives, the first one is the heuristic used on MF-GP-UCB: